Qamar-Abbas-14/SaucedemoProject/README.md

 4. Get the dependencies/packages of the project from following link:
 - pip install –r requirement.txt

-6. Change directory of project to DIR_PATH and install local packages from following command:
+6. Change directory of project to saucedemo/ and install local packages from following command:
 - Python setup.py develop

 7. Change directory and go to testcases directory containing test_login_page.py  file:
 - cd SaucedemoProject/saucedemo/scenarios
-Run the following commands to execute testcase:
+Run the following commands to execute testcases:

   For running in Chrome:
 - pytest –browser Chrome